Nunawading City FC: Recent History

 After Ben Khalfallah’s departure in late 2021, Nunawading City continued competing in the NPL Victoria 3 division as the Victorian football leagues stabilized following pandemic disruptions.
 The club maintained a mid-table presence throughout the 2022 and 2023 seasons, finishing fifth in both years.
 While competitive, they fell short of achieving promotion to higher tiers.

 At the conclusion of the 2023 season, Football Victoria restructured and rebranded the state’s league system.
 The former NPL Victoria 2 was renamed Victoria Premier League 1 (VPL1), and NPL Victoria 3 became Victoria Premier League 2 (VPL2).
 This change preserved Nunawading City’s position in the third tier but under a new league name.

 In 2024, Nunawading City competed in VPL2 and finished ninth in the 12-team competition.
 Despite the lower table finish, the club showed resilience and continued efforts to build squad depth and tactical discipline.

 In 2025, led by head coach Steve Voursoukis, while competing in the Victorian Premier League 2 (VPL2), Nunawading City made a historic breakthrough in national competition by defeating NPL Victoria side Hume City 4–0 to qualify for the national Australia Cup Round of 32 for the first time.
-Remarkably, they entered the national stage as the lowest ranked club to reach that phase of the tournament, a distinction that highlighted the scale of their achievement and captured the imagination of the broader football community.
+They entered the national stage as the lowest ranked club to reach that phase of the tournament, a distinction that highlighted the scale of their achievement and captured the imagination of the broader football community.
 Their triumph stood in contrast to the other Victorian qualifiers, with established NPL clubs South Melbourne, Avondale and Heidelberg United also progressing to the Round of 32.
 Nunawading, once an obscure club playing out of a modest suburban ground, were now on the national stage with a chance to reach the Round of 16 and potentially face an A-League opponent.
 Their success earned them a headline-making away draw against Darwin Olympic, pitting Victoria’s east against the Northern Territory's finest in a clash of regional identities.